 Perfect teams don’t exist.
 Teams are — by their very definition — made of people and people are complex and not perfect; therefore, a perfect team, or a team that is perfect most of the time, is a myth, it doesn’t exist.

-But that doesn’t mean that — with the right approach to designing a team and managing them — you can’t put together an effective, skilled and productive design team.
+But that doesn’t mean that — with the right approach to designing a team and managing them — you can’t put together an effective, skilled, and productive design team.

 To start with, let’s consider what sort of product design team you need.
 And try to understand how to manage a design team.

 Different types of product design teams